Fourteen98/toolhub-frontend/README.md

 # ToolHub Frontend
-> A frontend infrastructure for the ToolHub.
+> A frontend infrastructure for ToolHub.
+You can search for tools that can be edited and used by the community,
+> see some metrics on overall tools and also check leaderboard on the top editors in the last 30 days.

 ## Live Demo

-Click [toohub-frontend](https://capable-pixie-fb3a5c.netlify.app/) to have a look at the live demo.
+Click [Here](https://capable-pixie-fb3a5c.netlify.app/) to have a look at the live demo.

 ## Built With